DataDog/documentation/content/en/graphing/dashboards/template_variables.md

 {{< img src="graphing/dashboards/template_variables/manage_views.png" alt="Manage View Popup" responsive="true" style="width:75%;">}}

-To modify the “(Default Value)” View, click on the pencil icon and update the template variable values.
-Then click “Done” to save.
+To modify the *(Default Value)* view, click on the pencil icon and update the template variable values.
+Then click *Done* to save.

 If any values in the other views are changed, save the values as a new view, and then delete the original view.